SunnyTheTrader/illumio-log-parser/README.md

 ### `lookup.csv`

 The lookup table is used to map the destination port and protocol to a tag.
+The `dstport` and `protocol` combination decide what `tag` can be applied.

 ```csv
 dstport,protocol,tag